KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Dark Hope

-**Description:** This is another one of Dark Hope's that I enjoy particularly; I think her new texture improves the NPC character Davik tremendously, without any idiosyncratic visual design choices.
+**Description:** This is another one of Dark Hope's that I enjoy particularly; I think her new texture improves Davik tremendously without any idiosyncratic visual design choices.

 **Category & Tier:** Graphics Improvement / 2 - Recommended